 Once the local audio function is disabled or re-enabled, the SDK returns the

 onMicrophoneEnabled callback, and the local audio capturing stops.

 This method does not affect receiving or playing the remote audio streams.

-The difference between this method and
+The difference between this method and the

-muteLocalAudioStream is that
+muteLocalAudioStream method is that the

 - Occasional crashes when switching between front and rear cameras.

 - Occasionally, failing to render the video on some Android devices.

 - Occasional image freezes on some Android devices.